lauthieb/useful-json-files/README.md

-# practical-json-files
+# useful-json-files
-A list of practical JSON files for everyone and every apps !
+A list of useful JSON files for everyone and every apps !